davidnalesnik/lilypond-roman-numeral-tool/README.md

 To scale individual numerals:
 `\markup \override #'(font-size .
 2) \rN { ... }`

+### Key Indications

+Key indications are easily created in a `Lyrics` context using stanza numbers.
+The `\rN` command makes it easy to create note-names with sharps or flats.
+To produce the typical key-followed-by-colon notation, you can use the markup command `\keyIndication` like so:

+`\set stanza = \markup \keyIndication { B-flat }`

+To change the position of the key indication you may write

+`\override StanzaNumber.X-offset = #-5`

+or

+`\offset StanzaNumber.X-offset #-1`

+Alternately, you can add spaces after the input string like so:

+`\set stanza = \markup \keyIndication { "b-flat     " }`

+This method, however, may require an additional override for good spacing:

+`\override StanzaNumber.self-alignment-X = #RIGHT`

+## Example

 The file `example.ly` gives an illustration of usage.